11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 Depression is a treatable condition, and time and support make recovery possible.
 Here are some steps on how to cope with feelings of depression:

-• Maintain good personal hygiene and self-care habits.
+• Maintain adequate hygiene and self-care.

-• Seek professional help from a therapist or psychiatrist.
+• Consult a therapist or psychiatrist.

-• Avoid or limit alcohol and recreational drug use.
+• Minimize alcohol and recreational drug use.

 4. Schedule a Time to Worry